What is the cauda equina?

 If medical practitioners fail to realise that a patient has recurring cauda equina syndrome, the level of care will be deemed substandard.
 If this causes a patient to suffer unnecessary injuries, there will be grounds for medical negligence claims.

-Tozers LLP have represented several claimants who have been successful in obtaining compensation after they brought compensation claims relating to cauda equina.
+Tozers LLP has represented several claimants who have been successful in obtaining compensation after they brought compensation claims relating to cauda equina.
 This includes cases in which a secondary cauda equina is thought to have occurred.

-Please contact Endurance Arthur from our Medical Negligence team if you believe you or someone you know may have suffered injury as a result of medical negligence because of delay in the management of your cauda equina syndrome or other clinical negligence.
-Our expert medical and clinical negligence solicitors can help you obtain compensation for your injuries, past losses and expenses.
-Where appropriate, compensation can also be obtained to help provide for your future, including for care, loss of earnings, therapies, special accommodation and/or equipment needs.
+Please contact Endurance Arthur from our Medical Negligence team if you believe you or someone you know may have suffered injury as a result of medical negligence because of a delay in the management of your cauda equina syndrome or other clinical negligence.
+Our expert medical and clinical negligence solicitors can help you obtain compensation for your injuries, past losses, and expenses.
+Where appropriate, compensation can also be obtained to help provide for your future, including for care, loss of earnings, therapies, special accommodation, and/or equipment needs.